Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Literature Review

 Discrete choice models play a crucial role in various fields, including economics, marketing, and operations management, as they describe decision-making processes when individuals face multiple alternatives.
-These models typically rely on a random utility maximization assumption, which can be traced back to \cite{thurstone1927law} and \cite{marschak1959binary}.
+These models typically rely on a random utility maximization assumption, which can be traced back to \citet{thurstone1927law} and \citet{marschak1959binary}.

-Over time, various choice models have emerged under different specifications for the density of unobserved utility, following the general framework in \cite{marschak1959binary}.
-The (Multinomial) logit model, first proposed by \cite{luce1959possible} and connected to the extreme value distribution by Holman and Marley, is widely used for capturing systematic taste variance based on observed characteristics across alternatives.
-However, the logit model assumes that error terms are independent of each other and of alternative characteristics.
+Over time, various choice models have emerged under different specifications for the density of unobserved utility, following the general framework in \citet{marschak1959binary}.
+The (Multinomial) logit model, first proposed by \citet{luce1959possible}, is widely used for capturing systematic taste variance based on observed characteristics across alternatives.
+However, the logit model assumes that error terms are independent of each other and of the characteristics of the alternative.
 Additionally, the independent extreme value distribution results in the irrelevant alternatives (IIA) property, implying proportional substitution across alternatives.

 To enable more flexible substitution patterns, Generalized Extreme Value (GEV) models were introduced, allowing for correlated unobserved utility across alternatives.
 The most commonly used GEV model is the nested logit model \parencite{train1987demand, forinash1993application}.
 In nested logit models, the unobserved error of alternatives within a nest is specified as correlated, while the marginal distribution of each unobserved error remains as a univariate extreme value.